 Performance might seem like the most obvious factor to look at, but there are a lot of other considerations, some of which are arguably more important.
 For example, it’s pertinent to ask what you expect to use these coolers for.
 Sure, you could spend hundreds of dollars on the biggest, baddest and coldest cooler, but do you need one for an afternoon at the beach or a picnic with friends?
 Short answer, no. For light use and day trips, you might want to stick with a compact cooler bag, which might not be as cold, but is a lot more convenient.
 Capacity is also important.
 Are you packing for yourself?
 Or are you on beer duty for the whole group?

-What We Looked For When Choosing the Best Coolers
+How We Chose the Best Coolers

 We wanted a broad variety in choosing the best coolers — we picked out options that work for day-trippers and long-haulers alike.
 We turned to brands like Yeti and Igloo that reflect a wide range in price, but are respected in their categories.
-We also looked for other features such as rotomolding, which is considered the gold standard in cooler construction, as well as factors like ease-of-carrying and more subjective factors like style.
+We also looked for other features such as roto-molding, which is considered the gold standard in cooler construction, as well as factors like ease-of-carrying and more subjective factors like style.

 Whether you need a cooler big enough to hold all the food and drinks for your next tailgating party or one that won’t take up much room on a solo camping trip, the coldest coolers will keep your items cold and ready to consume.